 The first Washington DC airport was built during the New Deal.
 Long known as National Airport, it was renamed for former President Ronald Reagan in 1998.
 Most locals still refer to it by its former name.

-“In the Fall of 1938, President Franklin D. Roosevelt announced at a press conference that he was “tired of waiting for Congress” to select a site for the new airport, and said that it would be built on mudflats on a bend of the Potomac River at Gravelly Point, 4 miles south of Washington, D.C.
-Two months later, on November 21, 1938, the first ceremonial shovelful of dirt was moved to signal the start of construction…
+Construction began in 1938, after “President Franklin D. Roosevelt announced at a press conference that he was ‘tired of waiting for Congress’ to select a site for the new airport and said that it would be built on mudflats on a bend of the Potomac River at Gravelly Point, 4 miles south of the District of Columbia.”
+(Airport Authority website)

-The “Microfilmed Index to WPA Projects” in the National Archives describes WPA work on the site in 1941: “Construct airport facilities…Includes completing the construction of hangars, buildings, and other structures and facilities; constructing runways, aprons, taxi strips, roads, walks, parking areas and lightning and air navigation facilities; filling, grading and draining; landscaping; incidental and appurtenant work.”
+The Index to WPA Projects in the National Archives describes WPA work on the site in 1941: “Construct airport facilities…completing the construction of hangars, buildings, and other structures and facilities; constructing runways, aprons, taxi strips, roads, walks, parking areas and lightning and air navigation facilities; filling, grading and draining; landscaping; incidental and appurtenant work.”

 “Army of 3,690 from WPA starts strengthening Capital defenses,” Washington Post, July 11, 1940, p.
 5

 Carl Brauer, The Man Who Built Washington: A Life of John McShain.
 Wilmington DE: Hagley Museum and Library, 1996

 Project originally submitted by Brent McKee on May 11, 2012.

 We welcome contributions of additional information on any New Deal project site.SUBMIT MORE INFORMATION OR PHOTOGRAPHS FOR THIS SITE